justinhartman/docker-cakephp3.6-php7-mysql-apache2/README.md

 ## Accessing the Databases

-The containers come with MySQL pre-installed.
+The containers come with MariaDB pre-installed.
 During the Docker creation, two databases are installed for both production and any unit tests you need to run.

 ### Production Database